 For the most part, except for housing rehabilitation, previous activities implemented have met goals and needs established by the Consolidated Plan.
-Covid-19 slowed our rehabilitation program to allow us to better keep up with contact tracing.
+COVID-19 slowed our rehabilitation program to allow us to better keep up with contact tracing.
 To be able to do this, we could only work on one house at a time.
-Funds were spent in a timely manner in accordance with Department of Urban and Housing Development (HUD) regulations.
-The City was below the statutory timeliness expenditure ratio of 1.5 on November 1, 2020.
-The City has complied with their Citizen Participation Plan and submitted their 2020 Consolidated Annual Performance Evaluation Report (CAPER) on time.
-Activities completed are as follows: HOUSING REHABILITTION - The City of Rogers rehabilitated or provided emergency repair oneight houses in 2020.
-TRANSPORTATION ASSISTANCE - The City provided free rides each month for 94 low-income individuals who are either elderly and/or disabled and provided transportation services to Open Avenues and Sunshine School and Development Center.
-Open Avenues provides a sheltered workshop where clients actively learn new skills, build close relationships and provide business and industry with a reliable off-line production workforce.
-Sunshine School and Development Center provides therapy and learning to physically and mentally disabled children helping them to transition into public schools.
-Transportation services were provided to 278 individuals through these two agencies.
-ONE CHILD, ONE ADVOCATE - Community Development Block Grant (CDBG) funds were used to enable CASA of Northwest Arkansas to recruit and train volunteer Court Appointed Special Advocates who in turn provide volunteer child advocacy to 76 children and their families who live in Rogers.
+Funds were spent in a timely manner in accordance with Department of Housing and Urban Development (HUD) regulations.
+The City was below the statutory timeliness expenditure ration of 1.5 on November 1, 2021.
+The City has complied with their Citizen Participation Plan and submitted their 2021 Consolidated Annual Performance Report (CAPER) on time.
+Activities completed in 2021 were as follows: HOUSING REHABILITATION - The City rehabilitated four homes in 2021.
+TRANSPORTATION ASSISTANCE - The City provided free rides each month for 90 individuals who are either elderly and/or disabled.
+Fifty- eight were extremely low income and 32 were low income.
+COVID-19 had an impact on the amount of dollars spent on this program in 2021.
+Clients tended to not get out except for medical appointments and grocery shopping.
+ONE CHILD ONE ADVOCATE - Community Development Block Grant (CDBG) funds were used to enable CASA of Northwest Arkansas to recruit and train volunteer